Home Compare EXO.AS vs PCAR

 Exor N.V. vs PACCAR: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with PACCAR carrying a narrow edge on valuation.
+The structural profiles are close, with PACCAR carrying a narrow edge on growth.
 Exor still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
-The market setup broadly confirms the structural lead — PACCAR holds the more constructive position.
+On the market side, PACCAR is in better shape — its trend is intact while Exor's trend has broken down.
 That puts structure and market broadly in agreement — PACCAR's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (EXO.AS: STOXX 600, PCAR: Nasdaq 100).